Alto-27/target-wswan-guide/docs/tutorial/hardware-overview.md

 ## CPU

 The CPU is an NEC V30MZ CPU, clocked at 3.072 MHz.
 This CPU is compatible with the Intel 80186, an expanded version of the 16-bit 8086 CPU whose distant grandchildren power PCs to this day.
+However, note that the CPU has little to do with the older NEC V20/V30 - most of the extensions and quirks specific to that architecture are missing in the V30MZ.

-However, its timing characteristics are very different - in a good way! - to those of the early 80s chip; the V30MZ was designed in the 1990s, and as such features much better IPC (instructions per clock) than the original Intel part.
-The CPU also has little to do with the older NEC V20/V30.
+The timing characteristics of the CPU are very different - in a good way! - to those of the early 80s chips.
+The V30MZ was designed in the 1990s, and features significantly better IPC (instructions per clock) than the original Intel part.
+Of particular note to prior 8-bit developers is the presence of a reasonably fast 32/16 divider (23-25 cycles), 16/8 divider (16-18 cycles) and 16/16 multiplier (3-4 cycles).
+Conversely, a prior 8086 developer should note that using look-up tables with the XLAT opcode (5 cycles) can often be slower than some simple operations, such as multiplication or shifting.

 Note that while NEC provides their own opcode and register names, the Wonderful toolchain uses the Intel names.
 As such, you are better off using tutorials and guides targetting the 8086/80186.